Carreau/phd-dissertation/parts/part3.rst

 ..
 3

-To check for reproducibility and non-plastic deformation of the network after indentation, the indentation cycle can be repeated several time at a few seconds intervals.
-As the network is constantly growing during the measurement, this also allow to check for the change of network properties due to actin polymerisation.
+To check for reproducibility and non-plastic deformation of the network after indentation, the indentation cycle can be repeated several times at a few seconds interval.
+As the network is constantly growing during the measurement, this repeat also allows to check for possible change of network properties due to actin polymerisation.
+The force distance plot is shown in `Figure #reproc`.

 .. _reproc-time: